Welcome to the

 Make a difference in YOUR neighborhood

-This is an exciting time for Southern Crossing, with lots of change in the near and far future.
-You can learn what is happening in YOUR neighborhood by being on the Board of the Southern Crossing Neighborhood Association.
-You can also help influence growth and development by being involved, instead of just watching the changes happening in Bend.
+This is a dynamic time for Southern Crossing, with lots of change in the near and far future.
+Learn what is happening in YOUR neighborhood by being on the Board of the Southern Crossing Neighborhood Association.
+You can also help influence growth and development by being involved.
+Sitting on the SCNA board gives you a great chance to collaborate and connect with other neighbors, and contribute to what is happening in our community.
 This is an opportunity to make a difference.

 Upcoming Events